google-deepmind/mujoco/doc/XMLreference.rst

 | The *order* of attributes within an element can be arbitrary.
 The order of child elements within a parent element can
   also be arbitrary, with four exceptions:

--  The order of :ref:`joint <joint>` elements within a :ref:`body <body>` matters because joint transformations are performed in sequence.
+-  The order of :ref:`joint <body-joint>` elements within a :ref:`body <body>` matters because joint transformations are performed in sequence.
--  The order of elements in a :ref:`spatial <spatial>` tendon matters because it determines the sequence of objects that the tendon passes through or wraps around.
+-  The order of elements in a :ref:`spatial <tendon-spatial>` tendon matters because it determines the sequence of objects that the tendon passes through or wraps around.
 -  The order of repeated sections matters when the same attribute is set multiple times to different values.
 In that case the last setting takes effect for the entire model.
--  The order of multiple actuator shortcuts in the same defaults class matters, because each shortcut sets the attributes of the single :ref:`general <general>` element in that defaults class, overriding the previous settings.
+-  The order of multiple actuator shortcuts in the same defaults class matters, because each shortcut sets the attributes of the single :ref:`general <actuator-general>` element in that defaults class, overriding the previous settings.

 In the remainder of this chapter we describe all valid MJCF elements and their attributes.
 Some elements can be used in multiple contexts, in which case their meaning depends on the parent element.
 This is why we always show the parent as a